krishnan-mani/space-odyssey/doc/overview.md

 module 4: logging account (illustrated with CloudTrail)
 ===

-- create common bucket to receive logs, owned by "logging" account
+- (provision scheduled function to) create common bucket to receive logs, owned by "logging" account
-- ensure bucket policy allows logging from CloudTrail from multiple accounts
+- (provision scheduled function to) ensure bucket policy allows logging by CloudTrail from multiple accounts
-- provision CloudTrail on all accounts to write logs to common bucket
+- (provision scheduled function to) create CloudTrail on all accounts to write logs to common bucket
 - (optional) use Service Control Policies to restrict use of logging account
 - (optional) use CloudFormation update policy to restrict who can make changes to CloudFormation stacks
 - add new accounts, and verify that CloudTrail is enabled and logging to common bucket